 I use Pinterest to create mood boards with my clients as it's a great place to find inspiration and it's super easy to collaborate!
 I'll have you create a secret board and then share it with me so we can work on it together.

-- You'll pin images to that board that reflect the overall vibe of how you want your brand to be perceived.
+- You'll pin images to that board that reflects the overall vibe of how you want your brand to be perceived.

 You'll be searching for words that describe your brand, color combinations, logo styles you like, patterns, textures, photos that evoke an emotion you want your brand to convey, inspirational quotes, etc. Aim to pin about 25-75 images.